eeyrw/LcdTcpDll/README.md

 ## Build the plugin
 You can build it with MSVC or mingw32.
 I create a project file with IDE CodeBlocks.
 When you use MSVC, you should specify the .def file to generate correct DLL.
 When you use mingw, you should add -m32 to compiler flag and -static to linker flag.
 Because I discover that if you do not attach -static, mingw will dynamically link it's libgccXXX.dll, which is not expected.
 ## Use the plugin
-If you have no purpose to build plugin, you can just download the release from GitHub release page It's fairly simple.
+If you have no purpose to build plugin, you can just download the release from GitHub release page.
+It's fairly simple.
 Copy the dll to `LCD_SMARTIE_ROOT\displays` and set IP address and port of your display.
 ![LCD Smartie setting demo](LCD%20Smartie%20setting%20demo.png)